-Automated Tool is defined in the Master Policy (AS08.12.01.03.20 for MI Applications submitted to National MI on or after 3/1/2020) and means a system, process or tool that National MI has approved for use in underwriting or validating a loan or loan component in accordance with the requirements for such use described in National MI's TrueGuide[®] Underwriting Guidelines.
+Automated Tool is defined in the Master Policy (AS08.12.01.03.20 for MI Applications submitted to National MI on or after 3/1/2020) and means a system, process, or tool that National MI has approved for use in underwriting or validating a loan or loan component in accordance with the requirements for such use described in National MI's TrueGuide® Underwriting Guidelines.

-The following "Automated Tools" are approved by National MI, provided the loan complies with all the TrueGuide[®] requirements (including, but not limited to, the Comprehensive Credit Assessment requirements outlined in Section 2.1.4) and the applicable GSE requirements:
+The following "Automated Tools" are approved by National MI, provided the loan complies with all the TrueGuide® requirements (including, but not limited to, the Comprehensive Credit Assessment requirements outlined in Section 2.1.4) and the applicable GSE requirements:

-- AUS Automated Tools - Fannie Mae DU[®] Approve/Eligible and Approve/Ineligible () - Freddie Mac LPA[®] Accept/Eligible and Accept/Ineligible () - () The AUS ineligibility must be due to either: (i) ARM plan/type that meets TrueGuide[®] Section 3.1.4; or (ii) primary residence due to cash-out refinance loan purpose to 85% LTV on a fixed rate. - Valuation Related Automated Tools - Appraisal with Fannie Mae Collateral Underwriter[®] (CU[®]) when the score is <=2.5 and with DU[®] Approve/Eligible - Fannie Mae Appraisal Waiver with DU[®] Approve/Eligible - Fannie Mae Rural High-Needs Appraisal Waiver with DU[®] Approve/Eligible - Freddie Mac Automated Collateral Evaluation (ACE) with LPA[®] Accept/Eligible - Borrower Income and Assets Related Automated Tools - Fannie Mae Validation Services with DU[®] Approve/Eligible - Freddie Mac Asset and Income Modeler (AIM) with LPA[®] Accept/Eligible
+- AUS Automated Tools - Fannie Mae DU® Approve/Eligible and Approve/Ineligible (\) - Freddie Mac LPA® Accept/Eligible and Accept/Ineligible (\) - (\) The AUS ineligibility must be due to either: (i) ARM plan/type that meets TrueGuide® Section 3.1.4; or (ii) primary residence due to cash-out refinance loan purpose to 85% LTV on a fixed rate.

+Valuation Related Automated Tools

+- Appraisal with Fannie Mae Collateral Underwriter® (CU®) when the score is <=2.5 and with DU® Approve/Eligible - Fannie Mae Value Acceptance with DU® Approve/Eligible - Fannie Mae Value Acceptance Plus Property Data with DU® Approve/Eligible - Fannie Mae Rural High-Needs Value Acceptance with DU® Approve/Eligible - Freddie Mac Automated Collateral Evaluation (ACE) with LPA® Accept/Eligible - Freddie Mac ACE Plus Property Data Report (ACE + PDR) with LPA® Accept/Eligible - Borrower Income and Assets Related Automated Tools - Fannie Mae Validation Services with DU® Approve/Eligible - Freddie Mac Asset and Income Modeler (AIM) with LPA® Accept/Eligible - Fannie Mae Income Calculator for self-employment income (applies to loans underwritten manually or through DU)